TelenorStartIoT/tutorials/02-fipy-mqtt/README.md

 ![Download certificates and keys](https://github.com/TelenorStartIoT/tutorials/blob/master/02-fipy-mqtt/assets/17-download-certs.png)

-Unzip the downloaded folder and add the three files (cert.pem, privkey.pem and pubkey.pem) to the "cert" folder within the folder containing the example code from GitHub.
+Unzip the downloaded folder and add the three files (cert.pem, privkey.pem and pubkey.pem) to the "cert" folder within the GitHub code folder from the previous step.

-You should now have a folder named *"name you can remember"* containing this:
+You should now have a folder with a *"name you can remember"* containing this:

 ![Folder with project code](https://github.com/TelenorStartIoT/tutorials/blob/master/02-fipy-mqtt/assets/folder-with-a-name-you-can-remember.png)